kelcho-spense/Learning-Nest.js/14. Authorization/README.md

 CASL is an isomorphic authorization library that allows you to manage user permissions in your application.
 It provides a flexible and expressive way to define and check permissions.

+### What is CASL?

+CASL is a JavaScript ability management library that helps you implement authorization in your application.
+Key features include:

+- **Isomorphic**: Works in both front-end and back-end environments
+- **Framework agnostic**: Can be integrated with any JavaScript framework
+- **Declarative syntax**: Permissions are defined using intuitive `can` and `cannot` functions
+- **Conditions support**: Allows for complex permission rules with conditions
+- **Subject support**: Rules can be applied to specific subject types (e.g., User, Book, etc.)

 ### Key RBAC Concepts for Beginners:

 1. **Roles**: Categories of users with similar access needs (e.g., Admin, User, Editor)